Ali-Nigzu/portal/handover/Phase2_Handover.md

 ## Next TODO items
 1. Connect the BigQuery client used by `AnalyticsEngine` to the real service account and execute compiled SQL against per-client tables.
-2. Expose the `/analytics/run` API endpoint so frontend consumers can request ChartResults over HTTP.
+2. Expose the `/api/analytics/run` API endpoint (with `/analytics/run` alias for backward compatibility) so frontend consumers can request ChartResults over HTTP.
 3. Extend caching beyond the local in-process backend (e.g., prepare Redis adapter) once live execution is stable.

 ## Handover summary for the next Codex (Phase 3 kickoff)